Dmumladz3/Epam-course-module1/modules/15. NoSQL (Mongo or Cassandra or Couchbase)/Homework.md

 **Cost**: 2 points.

 Move one of your pet application/mentoring projects with DAO and simple CRUD to MongoDB.
+In case that you have not such projects in your program you can use project that attached (ticket-booking_data.rar)

 Install MongoDB and use corresponding Java driver.